21 responses

 That’s why I hate these stupid bar bets/riddles/etc. They’re always dependent on semantics, and have some kind of element of dishonesty in them.
 Although they do have one social purpose–they illustrate why lawyerese is so stilted and precise.

-7. Bill in Orlando Bill in Orlando
+5. Bill in Orlando

 April 12, 2017